webmachine/webmachine-ruby/README.md

   integer response code.
 You generally only want to do this when new information comes to light, requiring a modification of the response.
 * Currently supports WEBrick.
 Other host servers are planned.
+* Streaming/chunked response bodies are permitted as Enumerables or Procs.

 ## Problems/TODOs

-* Streaming and range responses will be supported as soon as API is decided on.
+* Support streamed responses as Fibers.
 * Configuration, command-line tools, and general polish.
 * An effort has been made to make the code feel as Ruby-ish as possible, but there is still work to do.